RedHatRanger/RHCE9Vagrant/rhce-practice-questions/10_replace_etc_issue_yml.md

 ***On the Control Node***

-# Create a hwreport.yml playbook
+# Create an issue.yml playbook
 ### QUESTION #10:
 ```
 Instructions: